 This course analyzes the varying degrees of risk and return from different types of investments.
 Topics include securities and securities markets, portfolio policies, institutional investment policies, and management of investment funds.
 Students are trained in the programming and use of the widely-accepted financial calculators for the solution of practical business applications.
 Prerequisite: BUS200 or BUS215 or MTH010

 BUS310 Fashion Analysis 3 Credits

-This course analyzes the nature and scope of

-fashion and investigates the basic knowledge

-and terminology with regard to garment design

-as it relates to merchandising.
-Sketching of

-basic styles is introduced, and designs are created.
-This course also explores career

-opportunities, and the students assist in producing a fashion show.
+This course analyzes the nature and scope of fashion and investigates the basic knowledge and terminology with regard to garment design as it relates to merchandising.
+Sketching of basic styles is introduced, and designs are created.
+This course also explores career opportunities.
+Students assist in producing a fashion show, developing a website, or completing a research report.